-Туре Asset Protected data The information that shall be protected from changes by users without edit permission; it includes Login user name, Number of Attempts before Lockout, year/month/day setting, time setting, Minimum Character No. of password, etc. (Hereafter, referred to as "TSF protected data".)
-Confidential data The information that shall be protected from changes by users without edit permission, and also shall be protected from reading by users without viewing permission; it includes Login password, audit log, and HDD cryptographic key.
-(Hereafter, referred to as "TSF confidential data".)
+Туре Asset Protected data The information that shall be protected from changes by users without edit permission; it includes Login user name, Number of Attempts before Lockout, year/month/day setting, time setting, Minimum Character No. of password, etc. (Hereafter, referred to as "TSF protected data.")
+Confidential data The information that shall be protected data.)
+The information that shall be protected from changes by users without edit permission, and also shall be protected from reading by users without viewing permission; it includes Login password, audit log, and HDD cryptographic key.
+(Hereafter, referred to as "TSF confidential data.")